mharen/mharen.github.io/_posts/2010/2010-02-27-why-twitter-is-awesome.md

 And his very prompt response:
 <blockquote>

-r @[mharen](http://twitter.com/mharen) our version is on Google Code, or you can dig through the fork-splosion on github and try to guess which version is &quot;best&quot; [7:33 PM Feb 8th](http://twitter.com/codinghorror/status/8832188858)
+r @[mharen](http://twitter.com/mharen) our version is on Google Code, or you can dig through the fork-splosion on github and try to guess which version is "best" [7:33 PM Feb 8th](http://twitter.com/codinghorror/status/8832188858)
 </blockquote>

 In ***three*** minutes I had my answer from the top guy of the a product that’s used by bajillions (if not gajillions) of people.
 Even if he hadn’t answered, I was hoping that someone else might (this wasn’t a private query).  <h4>Example 3: Red Gate’s Neil Davidson</h4>